george-hawkins/electric-imp/README.md

 electric-imp
 ============

-Subproject:
+Subprojects:

-geolocation - determine the location of your Imp using imp.scanwifinetworks() and the Google location service.
+* geolocation - determine the location of your Imp using imp.scanwifinetworks() and the Google location service.